countable-web/open-source-corporation/operations/PROCESSES.rst

 Purpose
 -------

 Processes are the official rules defined in this manual which we all commit to work by.

-We prefer to have a small set of official processes to produce better, more meaningful work faster, achieve our missiong, and have more fun doing it.
+We prefer to have a small set of official processes to produce better, more meaningful work faster, achieve our mission, and have more fun doing it.
 Processes have a cost, so we want the minimum set to accomplish this.

 Scope